zhoqiah/MADG/README.md

-# Multimodal Stacked Cross Attention Network FOR Fine-Grained Fake News Detection (ICME2023)
+# Multimodal Stacked Cross Attention Network FOR Fine-Grained Fake News Detection
 Updating
-This is a PyTorch implementation of the MSCA algorithm.
+This is a PyTorch implementation of the MGA algorithm.

 part of code cite from Stacked Cross Attention for Image-Text Matching.